Infection prevention and control for COVID-19: Interim guidance for acute healthcare settings

 The selection and use of PPE during patient interactions should always be determined by the PCRA.

-For interactions with patients who are suspected or confirmed to have COVID-19, PPE consistent with a minimum of Droplet and Contact Precautions (e.g., gloves, a gown, a medical mask and eye protection) should be worn.
+For interactions with patients who are considered exposed to, or suspected or confirmed to have COVID-19, PPE consistent with a minimum of Droplet and Contact Precautions (e.g., gloves, a gown, a medical mask and eye protection) should be worn.
 An N95 or equivalent respirator should be worn in place of a mask when performing an AGMP or when frequent or unexpected exposure to AGMPs is anticipated (e.g., on dedicated COVID-19 units).
 Use of an N95 or equivalent respirator may be considered in other circumstances under which risk of exposure to aerosolized virus may occur.

 Hand hygiene